deis/deis/docs/contributing/standards.rst

 Providing more Information when Browsing the History
 ````````````````````````````````````````````````````

-This would add kinda “context” information.
-Look at these messages (taken from last few
+This adds extra context to our commit logs.
+Look at these messages (taken from the last
-angular’s commits):
+few AngularJS commits):

 - Fix small typo in docs widget (tutorial instructions)
 - Fix test for scenario.Application - should remove old iframe